stepheweffie/Initial-Pre-Work/README.md

 ## What code is rendered in the browser?

-The visible DOM (Document Object Model) tags and parsed CSSOM (CSS Object Model) are rendered in the browser with the creation of a rendering tree.
+The visible DOM (Document Object Model) tags and parsed CSSOM (CSS Object Model) are rendered in the browser with the creation of a rendering tree that the browser paints.

 ## What is the server-side code’s main function?

-Server-side code retrieves and stores data in databases and files.
+Server-side code retrieves and stores data in databases and files, but also returns HTML to the client.

 ## What is the client-side code’s main function?

-Client-side code allows interaction with a webpage via a web browser to enable user experience.
+Client-side code allows interaction with a webpage via scripts and a web browser to enable user experience.

 ## What is runtime?